updated

 Cultural exchange and learning opportunities

-Lastly, if there happens to be a retreat occurring during your stay, you may have the opportunity and option of participating in some of the activities that do not interfere with your farm help schedule.
-We host wellness and spiritual retreats ranging from Yoga, meditation, and personal development.
+If a retreat happens to be taking place during your stay, you may also have the opportunity to participate in selected activities that do not interfere with your volunteer schedule.
+We host a variety of wellness and personal growth retreats, including yoga, meditation, breathwork, and personal development programs.

 • Help